 3. Golden Retriever & Labrador Retriever mix (AKA Goldador)

 Arguably one of the most popular Lab crosses.
 Goldadors are extremely sweet and even-tempered.
 They are even milder than purebred Labs and a popular choice as guide dogs.

 This is the best dog for anyone torn between a Labrador or a Golden Retriever.
 Plus, you get the color choices of a Lab too.
-Check out this litter of Goldador pups:

 The Goldador will be prone to hip dysplasia or elbow dysplasia due to its parents.
 Make sure you feed them dog food specially formulated for large breed dogs to prevent this.